When ‘efficiency’ misses the point

 Start by observing “the rhythm and rhyme” of how collaboration happens naturally: who energizes each other, who communicates with ease, and where complementary strengths create momentum.
 Here is a short clip from Rogers discussing his approach:

-How other teams do it → at Instrument, a 300+ person agency, CEO Laurel Burton suggests looking for “an alignment in drive, hunger, and ambition, while including diverse experiences and perspectives.”
+How other teams do it → at Instrument, CEO Laurel Burton suggests looking for “an alignment in drive, hunger, and ambition, while including diverse experiences and perspectives.”

 Direct managers are trained to understand and cultivate their employees’ interests and growth areas, and share this information with vertical leads to make effective resourcing decisions with team chemistry in mind.